JetBrains-Research/KEEPs/KEEP.md

 - Arbitrary error unions are allowed.
 - Allowed inference of error in return type.
 - In debug mode, tracing of error bubbling is enabled.
+- No type variables representing set of errors.

 #### Effects as error handling

 Effects is another technique to handle errors.
 It is used in languages like: TODO:...

+> TODO: Better introduction

 The idea is that functions may trigger some effects, which are handled by the respective handler at the callstack.
 The difference with exceptions is that effects are: